 When you take your first bite of the tender wonton you will taste the mix of fresh ginger, garlic, shrimp and pork for a succulent bite.
 Then when you slurp the broth you will taste the delicate flavor of the broth, sesame oil and a freshness from the sliced green onions.
+If you like a delicious comforting broth, you may also like to try our Chinese Beef Noodle Soup Recipe.
 This Shanghai Wonton Soup is seriously addictive and not too hard to make.
 Be sure to check out our casual You Tube video on how to form the wontons.

 So how many wontons do you think you can eat?